jessepav/libgdx-wiki-old/Third-Party-Extension-Support.md

 ```

 ### How dependencies are declared in the extensions.xml file
-Under the <projects> tag are all the LibGDX supported platforms.
+Under the <projects> tag are all the libGDX supported platforms.
 Core/Desktop/ios/Android/HTML.
 In each of these project tags, you can include the dependency deceleration/s for each platform.

 ----
 In the above example, there is a dependency for the core project on the artifact: `groupId:artifactId`